rebekalv/arduino_camera/README.md

 Connect your Nicla Vision via USB.

-Open the OpenMV and click connect (Ctrl E, the outlet icon)
+Open the OpenMV and connect the camera by clicking the outlet icon (Ctrl E)

 It will prompt you to update firmware → install OpenMV firmware on the Nicla Vision.

-Test by running an example (File → Examples → OpenMV → Image Processing).
+Test by running an example.
+File → Examples → OpenMV → Image Processing.

-## 2. Develop in VSCode instead of IDE
+## 2. Multiple files

-Install Python extension in VSCode.

-Install mpremote (for uploading scripts to microcontrollers):

-python -m pip install mpremote

-In VSCode:

-Write your .py scripts.

-Use mpremote to upload to Nicla Vision:

-mpremote connect COM4 fs cp main.py :

-(replace com4 with your nicla visions com port)
+If you want to divide the code in multiple files, you will get include errors.

+To surpass this, you will need to move the files you want to include into the nicla vision USB drive, found in the file explorer.
+Changing these files is a bit more difficult, but it works.